How to Disable Smart HDR on iPhone

 The newest iPhone models include a camera feature called Smart HDR which aims to extend the High Dynamic Range feature to bring out even more details in the shadows and highlights of a photo.
 This is done automatically by iOS by blending together multiple exposures of the picture taken by iPhone camera, which is then saved as that Smart HDR version.
 While most iPhone users will want to keep Smart HDR enabled on their iPhone, there are some photography situations where it might be desirable to disable Smart HDR on the camera of iPhone too.

-Note that disabling Smart HDR will also re-enable the manual HDR controls on iPhone XS, iPhone XR, and iPhone XS Max.
+Note that disabling Smart HDR will also re-enable the manual HDR controls on iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XS, iPhone XR, and iPhone XS Max, or newer.

-Smart HDR is currently only available on the newest model iPhone cameras, including iPhone XS, iPhone XS Max, and iPhone XR.
+Smart HDR is currently only available on the newest model iPhone cameras, including iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XS, iPhone XS Max, and iPhone XR, and later models.
 Earlier model iPhone do not have Smart HDR, though they do have HDR or Auto HDR, which are generally similar but different and have less detail for extreme lighting scenarios.
 Nonetheless since not all iPhone models have this feature, not all iPhone models will be able to disable or enable Smart HDR either.

 How to Disable Smart HDR on iPhone Camera